 May 27th., a letter came in at the I.BMX.F. office from Blakely, Sokoloff, Taylor & Zafman - a partnership of law corporations on the subject of misappropriation of mark "World Championship".

 The firm represented Roker Enterprises d/b/a JAG BMX in trademark, unfair competition and related matters.
 They advised I.BMX.F. of their client's exclusive rights to use the name and mark " WORLD CHAMPIONSHIP " in connection with bicycle motocross and bicycles and that the I.BMX.F. cease and desist from any use of " WORLD CHAMPIONSHIP " or anything confusingly similar thereto.
 Whoooo!
 A simple letter got all the above out of the way!
 Its impossible to claim, as a trade mark "WORLD CHAMPIONSHIP" in general and specially when it says " I.BMX.F. - World Championship " its clear to everybody what this title did mean.
 Case closed.
+Never heared from them again.

 May 28th.
-Application for membership I.BMX.F. received from Mr. Ernest W.S.
+Application for a membership I.BMX.F. received from Mr. Ernest W.S.
 Law, Hon.Secretary, HKCA (Hong Kong Cycling Association).

 In the past 6 month the HKCA organized 7 BMX meetings and the are planning more events to promote BMX.